Overview of Red Hat OpenStack Platform

 OpenStack High Availability

-To keep your OpenStack environment up and running efficiently, Red Hat OpenStack Platform director lets you create configurations that offer high availability and load balancing across all major services in OpenStack.
+To keep your OpenStack environment up and running efficiently, you can use the director to create configurations that offer high availability and load balancing across all major services in Red Hat OpenStack Platform.

 OpenStack Operational Tools

 Red Hat OpenStack Platform comes with an optional suite of tools, such as Centralized Logging, Availability Monitoring, and Performance Monitoring.
-These tools help you maintain your OpenStack environment.
+You can use these tools to maintain your OpenStack environment.

 Red Hat supports the installation of Red Hat OpenStack Platform using the following methods:

-packstack: OpenStack deployment consists of a public network and a private network on one machine, hosting one CirrOS-image instance, with an attached storage volume.
+packstack: packstack is a deployment that consists of a public network and a private network on one machine, hosting one CirrOS-image instance, with an attached storage volume.
 Installed OpenStack services include: Block Storage, Compute, Dashboard, Identity, Image, OpenStack Networking, Object Storage, and Telemetry.
-Packstack is a command-line utility that rapidly deploys OpenStack.Note
+Packstack is a command-line utility that rapidly deploys Red Hat OpenStack Platform.Note

 Packstack deployments are intended only for POC-type testing environments and are not suitable for production.
 By default, the public network is only routable from the OpenStack host.